Cement Render & Rendered Brick Repair Specialists

 Is a non-destructive and concealed repair procedure that enables the repair and strengthens the existing masonry.
 This is a seamless resolution for cracked walls, unstable footings and structural instability which reduces the actual costs for any project.

-Is a repair method that not only stops the destructive process but provides benefits as well.
+Tuckpointing is a repair method that not only stops the destructive process, it also provides other benefits as well.
 This repair involves using two contrasting mortar colours in the mortar joints of the brickwork, with one colour matching the brick so as to provide an artificial impression that the joints are finer than they actually are.

 HOW BUSS CAN HELP?